Computer-Controlled

 Cutting Tabs

-In the coming weeks, the electronics, acrylic, and metal plate will be added to complete the lamp and give it its final finish - stay tuned!
+In the coming weeks, the electronics, acrylic, and metal plate will be added to complete the lamp and give it its final finish.
+Stay tuned!

 Gluing the milled lamp body parts

-Glueing Lamp Parts
+Gluing Lamp Parts

 Clamping two lamp parts during glue drying